 Then, of course, he mentioned his parents.
-He spoke on how much his father is still with him and truly complimented his mother, saying she’s always been the one that’s kept him focused on the good things in life.
+He spoke about how much his father is still with him and complimented his mother, saying she’s always been the one who’s kept him focused on the good things in life.

 But at least we got the crying meme out of that speech, right?